Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Well-Posedness

-\begin{Obs} An inspection of the proofs above reveals that, if \eqref{eq:necesscond} is not satisfied, then the maximisation problem is ill-posed even over the set of feasible strategies with bounded terminal values. \end{Obs}
+\begin{remark} An inspection of the proofs above reveals that, if \eqref{eq:necesscond} is not satisfied, then the maximisation problem is ill-posed even over the set of feasible strategies with bounded terminal values. \end{remark}

 In conclusion, for the well-posedness of~\eqref{eq:optport}, it is necessary to have both $\alpha< \beta$ and $\frac{\alpha}{\gamma} \leq 1 \leq \frac{\beta}{\delta}$, which are conditions that are very easy to be checked.
 We note further that they admit an intuitive interpretation.
 As a matter of fact, the first condition means that the \emph{S}-shaped utility function is steeper in the negative domain than in the positive one, or economically speaking, that losses loom larger than corresponding gains, indicating loss aversion.
 As for the inequalities $\alpha/\gamma \leq 1 \leq \beta/\delta$, they reflect the fact that the investor's risk preferences and perceptions, both on losses and on gains, have to be well-adjusted, in the sense that, for instance, the distortion on losses cannot override the pain of a loss.